LearnOnDemandSystems/docs/lod/ova-import.md

     - [Import Limitations](#import-limitations)
     - [Lab Profile](#lab-profile)

 >[!alert] For compatibility, uploads to our platform must have virtual hardware version 15 or lower.
-Please refer to your software's documentation for instructions on downgrading the virtual hardware version, then reupload the file and import again.
+If your virtual hardware version is higher than version 15, please refer to your software's documentation for instructions on downgrading the virtual hardware version before uploading.

 ## Uploading an OVA File